stnert/Unforgivable-vigilance/README.md

 # Unforgivable-vigilance
-Links that prove online surveillance is constant and some tips on how to defend yourself
+Links that prove online surveillance is constant and some tips on how to defend yourself.

+Many countries including the United States, United Kingdom, Russia, China, Israel, Iran, and North Korea have active cyber capabilities for offensive and defensive operations.
+As states explore the use of cyber operations and combine capabilities, the likelihood of physical confrontation and violence playing out as a result of, or part of, a cyber operation is increased.
+However, meeting the scale and protracted nature of war is unlikely, thus ambiguity remains.

 # Read more about Privacy, security and surveillance